 How Vesting Schedules Work

-The process of vesting schedules is locked inside the bubble of irrevocable rights over employer incentive during the duration of the employee’s tenure with the company.
+The process of vesting schedules is locked inside the bubble of irrevocable rights over employer incentives during the duration of the employee’s tenure with the company.
 Vesting rights may include stock or contributions made by the employer to the employee’s retirement plan account or pension plan on a scheduled basis.

 Example (Vesting Schedules)

 This arrangement doesn’t mean that when Joe is fully vested, he will withdraw his amount immediately.
-The contract is subject to regulations regarding withdrawals and and other factors.
+The contract is subject to regulations regarding withdrawals and other factors.

 Importance of Cliff Vesting